 - The jars can be opened as needed, but they should be resealed (takes 20 seconds folks) to maintain freshness.

 - Make sure there isn’t excess water or liquid in the bottom of the jars, this is what makes your veggies go bad quickly.

 Love this Easy Tutorial on How to use Mason Jars to Make Fruit & Veggies Last?
 Pin it!

-I’ve been using this money saving trick for well over a decade now, and I believe it saves my family several hundred dollars in wasted produce in year.
+I’ve been using this money-saving trick for well over a decade now, and I believe it saves my family several hundred dollars in wasted produce in a year.

 This article was originally published on our sister site, GroceryBudget101.com in 2013, and has been updated to reflect current prices and additional tips.